14 July 2022

 How to Approach Product Design for Effective Self-Service

-The first crucial step in well-designed self-service is correctly identifying the buyer persona – in the case of B2B SaaS, it will be the profiles of companies and the "buying committee" that use or may be interested in your solution.
+The first crucial step in well-designed self-service is correctly identifying the buyer persona – in the case of B2B SaaS solutions, it will be the profiles of companies and the “buying committee” that use or may be interested in your solution.

 Another important element in self-service design is a well-prepared landing page – the first page your potential customers land on.
-A well-designed landing page should provide users with at least the following information:
+A well-designed landing page should provide users with at least the following information regarding your digital product design:

 • What your product does.